2 min article

 Certain items can be listed only if they follow specific regulations.
 The following types of items must comply with these safety standards:

-• Eligible sellers can list new bike helmets.
-Used bike helmets are not allowed
+- Eligible sellers can list new bicycle helmets that meet the requirements detailed by the CPSC - opens in new window or tab.
+Used bicycle helmets are not allowed

-• Hoverboards, self-balancing scooters, electric skateboards, electric roller skates, electric pocket bikes, electric kick scooters, electric unicycles and other personal e-mobility devices typically intended for use by one person must be certified to meet UL 2272 safety standards, including all batteries and chargers.
-The listing must state that the item is UL 2272 certified and, upon request, provide appropriate verification, such as including a link to the UL Product iQ - opens in new window or tab document showing the certification
+- Hoverboards, self-balancing scooters, electric skateboards, electric roller skates, electric pocket bikes, electric kick scooters, electric unicycles and other personal e-mobility devices typically intended for use by one person must be certified to meet UL 2272 safety standards.
+The listing must state that the item is certified to UL 2272 standards and, upon request, provide appropriate verification, such as including a link to the UL Product iQ - opens in new window or tab document showing the certification

-• E-bikes must be certified to meet UL 2849 safety standards, including all batteries and chargers.
-The listing must state that the item is UL 2849 certified and, upon request, provide appropriate verification, such as including a link to the UL Product iQ - opens in new window or tab document showing the certification
+- E-bikes must be certified to meet UL 2849 safety standards.
+The listing must state that the item is certified to UL 2849 standards and, upon request, provide appropriate verification, such as including a link to the UL Product iQ - opens in new window or tab document showing the certification

 Why does eBay have this policy?